 Sick of chasing your tail at home?
 If you’re thinking about or already planning a weekend getaway, why not bring your furry family member with you!
-Pets love a good adventure, so it’d be a shame to leave Rover home while you explore our beautiful province.
-Here are some great ideas for pet-loving destinations, mini road trips and staycations within a short drive of the lower mainland.
+Dogs love a good adventure, so it’d be a shame to leave Rover with a pet-sitter while you explore our beautiful province.
+Here are some great ideas for dog-loving destinations, mini road trips and staycations within a short drive of the lower mainland.

 Before you go

-- Ensure your pet’s identification (tattoo or microchip) is up to date and registered so that you can easily re-connect if they get lost.
+- Ensure your dog’s identification (tattoo or microchip) is up to date and registered so that you can easily re-connect if they get lost.

 - Be prepared with a Pet First Aid Kit from our pet-loving friends at the BC SPCA, including their easy-to-carry Pocket Kit for walks and hikes.

 - Travel with the peace of mind that your furry friend is protected against the unexpected with BCAA Pet Insurance partner, Pets Plus Us.